Avoiding electrocutionOriginally published 2002 in Atomic: Maximum Power Computing Last modified 11-Feb-2014.

 Even if your resistance is only 2000 ohms - which it probably won't be - that's enough to drop the circuit current to about 6mA.
 You may be able to feel that.
 You probably won't.

 Since your resistance is actually likely to be much higher, the current through your body is likely to be trivially low.
 And since your body is part of the circuit, the current through the whole circuit will also be trivially low.
-Hence, the car will not start, and you will not die.
+Hence, the starter motor won't even twitch, the car will not start, and you will not die.

 To emphasise this point, I sent my misguided electrician correspondent the above picture, of me holding wires connected to the terminals of the rather hefty battery I used for my do-it-yourself UPS piece.